ENTTEC/SplayApi/README.md

   SET_PLAYLIST_TIME_POSITION = 22, // Set playback position of a playlist
   SET_WEBSOCKET_INPUT = 23, // Sets universe to monitor in Cue recording, use Universe number or WEBSOCKET_OUTPUT:NOTHING/ALL
+  SET_PLAYLIST_ID = 24, // Update playlist id to the new id

   PLAY_CUE = 25, // Play cue with given id
   PAUSE_CUE = 26, // Pause cue with given id